Written By: Robert Ripley, MD, FACS, General Surgeon

 SCC of the skin is usually found on the head, neck or arms, and has raised edges with central ulcerations.
 BCC occur on sun-exposed areas of the head and neck, and usually presents as a non-healing sore that bleeds easily.
 Other lesions can be itchy or asymptomatic.

 The treatment of BCC and SCC is usually surgical excision done under local anesthesia.
 The pathologist will examine the tissue at its margins and if there is any microscopic cancer there then additional skin will be excised.
-Other options for treatment include cryotherapy and electrocautery which destroy the cancer leaving a sore that will heal over the next two weeks.
+Other options for treatment include cryotherapy and electrocautery which destroy the cancer leaving a sore that will heal in about two weeks..
 Since no tissue is removed margins cannot be checked.

 Melanoma is a cancer of the pigment producing cells of the skin called melanocytes.
 The incidence of melanoma is increasing faster than any other malignancy, and it is estimated that the life time risk for a white person is 1:75.
 In particular fair skinned individuals with freckles, blonde or red hair, and light colored eyes are at higher risk than whites with darker skin, and it is more uncommon in Asians or Blacks (but it does occur in these populations).
 In the United States, melanoma has an approximate mortality rate of 25%.